vwkyc/ASSR/README.md

 ###### CSAI308 - Introduction to Natural Language Processing / college project / March 2024.

 **Overview**

-This web application leverages advanced technologies to provide real-time speech-to-text conversion and comprehensive sentiment analysis.
+This web application leverages advanced technologies to provide speech-to-text conversion and comprehensive sentiment analysis.
 Core functions include:

 **Technical Foundation**
 * **Open AI Whisper:**  Employed for robust multilingual speech-to-text capabilities.
 * **Google Cloud Natural Language API:** Provides sophisticated sentiment analysis with multilingual compatibility.

 **Value Proposition**
 ASSR has potential applications in various fields:
 * **Customer Service:** Analyze call transcripts to gauge customer satisfaction and identify areas for improvement.
 * **Market Research:**  Assess sentiment towards products or brands through recorded interviews and focus groups.
-* **Accessibility:** Assist individuals with hearing impairments by providing real-time transcriptions enhanced with emotional context.
+* **Accessibility:** Assist individuals with hearing impairments by providing transcriptions enhanced with emotional context.

 **Project Status**
 This project, developed for a Natural Language Processing course, demonstrates the power of combining AI technologies for nuanced language understanding.
 Future goals include web deployment for wider accessibility.

 **Note:** This application can be deployed on the internet, allowing users to access it from anywhere.